 In the TITIP, the future transportation needs describe a shuttle service that is needed for the island.
 The mobility goal is to understand if AV Shuttle technology can meet TIMMA's intraisland transportation service needs at TI/YBI, including allowing for easy circulation for those who choose not to or are unable to walk or bike, connect to transit stops (bus or ferry), serve a majority of land-uses (i.e. can travel throughout the islands), and accommodate bicycles.
-If the afs\1.3.3 mobility goal is met, then an AVS could serve as a viable alternative to the non-AV shuttles described in the TITIP and become a long-term FMLM solution on TI/YBI.
+If the accommodate bicycles.
+If the described in the TITIP and become a long-term FMLM solution on TI/YBI.